A New Perspective on Precision and Recall for Generative Models

-\begin{proof} See proof in \ref{sec:proof-bias-kde} \end{proof} \begin{remark} We have seen in Theorem~\ref{thm:minimax-upper-bound-via-plugin}, that the plug-in estimator displays a fairly good convergence rate for its estimation risk (if the bandwidth $\sigma$ is set appropriately), namely $O\left(\frac{\lambda+1}{N^{\frac{1}{2+d}}}\right)$.
-The same goes for the classifier \kde{} estimate (which can be implemented in practice), but in that case, we only control the bias.
+\begin{remark} We have seen in Theorem~\ref{thm:minimax-upper-bound-via-plugin}, that the plug-in estimator displays a fairly good convergence rate for its estimation risk (if the bandwidth $\sigma$ is set appropriately), namely $O\left(\frac{\lambda+1}{N^{\frac{1}{2+d}}}\right)$.
+The same goes for the classifier KDE estimate (which can be implemented in practice), but in that case, we only control the bias.
 To get a guarantee in terms of risk, one would need to also control the mean average deviation for this estimator, and show that it is $O\left(\frac{\lambda+1}{N^{\frac{1}{2+d}}}\right)$.
 This result is more involved due to the minimization over $\gamma$. \end{remark}